Home Improvement: Is It Worth It?

-When you're deciding whether to make your "Home Sweet Home" a little sweeter, where do you start?
-If you're not sure how long you'll live in your house, is it even worth it to put the time, money and effort into new construction or into upgrading your current home?
+When you’re deciding how to make your “home sweet home” a little sweeter, where do you start?
+If you’re not sure how long you’ll live in your house, is it even worth investing the time, money and effort into new construction or upgrades?
+There are some updates you may want to do just to meet your personal preferences, while other improvements are important for potential buyers in the future (think roof repairs or a new A/C system).
+While only you can determine which changes fit your budget, this list can help you decide which updates are right for your house.

-If you're planning to sell your home, you should definitely add these projects to your to-do list:
+If you’re planning to sell your home, you should add these projects to your to-do list:

-- Give your home a facelift by painting dark areas with neutral colors and patching any holes or cracks in the walls and ceilings.
+- Give your house a facelift by patching any holes or cracks in the walls and ceilings, and painting dark areas with neutral colors.

-- Stop the leaks by fixing drippy faucets.
+- Stop any leaks by fixing dripping faucets.

 - Do some cost-effective updating by paying attention to light fixtures and ceiling fans.

-- Spruce up the floors.
-If tiles are cracked, replace them.
+- Spruce up the floors by replacing cracked tiles.
 If your carpets are torn, worn or stained, either spend some money on a professional cleaning service or invest in some floor coverings.

-- Add some curb appeal by making sure your yard is clear of clutter and that your front door is freshly painted and inviting.
+- Add some curb appeal by making sure your yard is clear of clutter and your front door is inviting and freshly painted.

-- Balance your bathrooms with what the other houses in your neighborhood have.
-If most of the homes selling around you have two baths and your house only has one, that might be a worthwhile investment to make your home competitive on sales flyers and online web searches.
+- Balance your bathrooms with what the other houses in the neighborhood have.
+If most of the homes selling around yours have two baths and your house only has one, it might be a worthwhile investment to make your home competitive.

-- Keep your kitchen front-of-mind.
-Kitchens make a huge impact on potential buyers.
-If you're wondering which room you should upgrade and kitchen is on the list, that's probably what you should go with.
-Shiny new appliances and countertops can go a long way with potential buyers.
-And, the kitchen is the heart of the home, so that's where people spend a great deal of their time anyway.
+- Keep your focus on the kitchen.
+If you’re wondering which room you should upgrade and your kitchen is on the list, that’s probably the room you should go with.
+Shiny new appliances and countertops can go a long way with potential buyers, and with the kitchen being the “heart of the home,” it’s a safe guess that this will be where buyers plan to spend a great deal of their time anyways.

-- Go back to basics and make sure everything's functioning.
-If you're showing buyers your home in the heat of summer with no air conditioning, you're probably not going to make that sale.
-If a buyer has to choose between a sparkly new kitchen or a roof that doesn't leak, they'll probably go with the roof every time.
-The cosmetic updates should go on the back burner if you have a major repair issue on the horizon.
+- Go back to basics.
+Make sure everything in your home is functioning well.
+If you’re showing buyers your home in the heat of summer with no air conditioning, you’re probably not going to make that sale.
+If a buyer has to choose between a sparkly new kitchen or a roof that doesn’t leak, chances are they’ll take the functioning roof every time.
+Cosmetic updates are nice, but they should be put on the back burner if you have a major repair issue on the horizon.

-RB Premier Realty LLC (RB Realty) is a wholly-owned subsidiary of RB Financial LLC, which is affiliated with Randolph-Brooks Federal Credit Union.
+RBFCU Realty LLC is a wholly-owned subsidiary of RBFCU Services LLC.
+RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union (RBFCU).